 This ID can be any unique string chosen by the advertiser.

 event_id is used to deduplicate events sent by both Facebook Pixel and Server-Side API.

 event_name is also used in deduplication.

 For deduplication, the

-event_id in the corresponding Server-Side API event.
+event_id in the corresponding server event.
 Learn about Deduplicate Pixel and Server-Side Events.